 Amazon Halo View

-Last year Amazon came out with their kinda creepy sounding Halo fitness tracker.
+In 2020 Amazon came out with their kinda creepy sounding Halo Band fitness tracker.
 It was just a band with lots of sensors and microphones.
-This year they've added a version of the Halo called Halo View that comes with a built-in screen.
+In 2021 they added a version of the Halo called Halo View that comes with a built-in screen.
 Yay!
 And it even seems to cost less than the Halo.
 Weird.
 Well, maybe not so weird when you learn that Amazon also removed the creepy microphone that lives on the original Halo Band used for "tone of voice analysis."
 It still tracks things like heart rate, steps, and sleep.
 And that creepy tone of voice analysis is still available in the Halo app using the microphone on your phone.
 Still, we'll give Amazon some credit for creating a fitness tracker without microphones built-in.
 That feels like a step forward toward a little better privacy.
-And it's nice they put a little note on the product page talking about how seriously they take your privacy.
-With everything this device collects, we sure hope that's true.
-This fitness tracker also requires a $4 a month subscription to access all features.
+Unfortunately, this fitness tracker from Amazon still raises plenty of privacy concerns.
+Oh, and it requires a $4 a month subscription to access all features.

 ¿Qué podría pasar si algo falla?

-Still, there are some things consumers should be aware of.
-The problem for us isn't that all the data this device collects will be kept insecurely, Amazon generally does a good job securing your data.
-The problem is what Amazon can potentially use all this data for.
-While Amazon states that it currently does not use Halo health data for marketing, product recommendations, or advertising, the Halo is still collecting a lot of personal body-related information about you--including potentially listening to what you say and measuring your tone if you chose to enable that feature in the app on your phone.
-And those images in your underwear they ask you to upload, yeah, those too.
+And the Halo View collects a lot of personal body-related information about you--including potentially listening to what you say and measuring your tone if you choose to do that through the app (please don’t).
 What can give you insights into your health, could also potentially give others information about things like your emotional state while you are looking at something, how attracted you are to someone, or even if you've been drinking.
 That level of personal information is not something we want Amazon--or any other tech company--potentially knowing.

-What’s the worst that could happen?
-Well, you could decide to turn on Amazon Halo’s tone policing features in the app and they could listen to you all day long and determine that if you’re a man, your tone was “opinionated” and if you’re a woman your tone was “dismissive” or “condescending” and you could believe that and as a woman, think you should speak up less and as a man think you should speak up more, and hey, that is not at all what the world needs right now.
-Or, maybe someday in the future Amazon could decide to change their privacy policies and use that health data to try and sell you more stuff.
-That wouldn’t be cool and we don’t know that Amazon would ever do that (we sure hope not!).
-The question really comes down to, how much do you trust Amazon?
+So, what’s the worst that could happen?
+Well, you could turn on Amazon Halo’s tone policing features and they could listen to you all day long and determine that if you’re a man, your tone was “opinionated” and if you’re a woman your tone was “dismissive” or “condescending” and you could believe that and as a woman, think you should speak up less and as a man think you should speak up more, and hey, that is not at all what the world needs right now.

 Consejos para protegerte